C-Undritz/Boardgame-Bazaar/README.md

 * The price per item is not shown on the order details; only the order totals are shown, the item(s) bought and quantity of each.
 The bought price per item cannot be shown as this is not saved.
 Further development will look to save and therefore show the bought price of an item so as to provide more details on each entry within the customer orders history.

 * The site allows a registered customer to save only one address, with the option to add and save others not currently a feature.
 Further development will look into allowing users to add and save multiple addresses and mark one as primary that will show up as default when checking out.

+* Look into implementing pagination for the all product views.
+This was immplemented, but issues occurred once the drop down sort selector was added (see remaining issue 7 in TESTING.md)

 * There is currently no facility for customers to login via social media accounts.
 This will be implemented in the future.